aarongustafson/aaron-gustafson.com/_posts/2019-03-06-introducing-my-2019-mentees.markdown

 ## Olu Niyi-Awosusi

 Olu is based in London, works for the BBC, and is a champion for accessibility.
 I love their passion for the web and that they share a ton of what they learn.
 So far, we’ve focused much of our time discussing diversity & inclusion and their importance in building the web we want.
-Olu is focused on improving her JavaScript and accessibility chops and is an aspiring speaker (and a great writer).
+Olu is focused on improving their JavaScript and accessibility chops and is looking to become a better speaker (they are already a great writer).
 If you’re looking for a really awesome talk on the intersection of accessibility and social justice, hit them up!

 ### Follow Olu and check out their work